Batman of Zur-En-Arrh: Bruce Wayne

 When Failsafe transports Batman to a different Earth, Batman meets Darwin Halliday, an alternate version of Joker who never became insane.
-While traveling throughout the Multiverse and meets multiple alternate versions of himself, which causes his mind to fracture and his Zur-En-Arrh personality to infect the other Batmen.
+While traveling throughout the multiverse, Batman meets multiple alternate versions of himself, which causes his mind to fracture and his Zur-En-Arrh personality to infect the other Batmen.
 Additionally, Zur manipulates Batman and causes him to act irrationally during his conflict with the Bat Family and Catwoman.
 As a result, Batman isolates himself from the Bat-family to prevent himself from hurting them.

 Batman finds Joker killing innocent people again, and Joker tells Batman that he wants to meet the real version of him.
 He then subjects Batman to gas, and forces his Zur-En-Arrh personality to come out, and Zur recruits the alternate versions of himself to hold off Batman.
 Zur defeats Joker and breaks his back, then implants his consciousness in Failsafe.
 Zur tells Bruce he plans to replace him due to his old age and his humanity holding Bruce back.
 Bruce tries his best to stop Zur, but is quickly defeated and sent to Blackgate Penitentiary.
 It is also revealed that the main Zur has forced other Zur personalities to follow his orders, and created a machine to absorb the other personalities into his mind.

 Zur-En-Arrh goes back to Gotham and meets Jason Todd, who attacks him due to Zur influencing Bruce to violate his mind during Gotham War.
 Failsafe tries to trick Jason, but it does not work.
 Regardless, Failsafe announces himself in Gotham and Damian Wayne, believing Zur to be the real Bruce's mind uploaded to Failsafe, joins with him in his crusade against crime, while Jason, Tim Drake, Dick Grayson, Barbara Gordon, Cassandra Cain, Duke Thomas, and Stephanie Brown try to find where Bruce is.
 Zur warns Amanda Waller to stay out of his way, and confronts Daniel Captio on letting Bruce escape.
-While fighting crime, Damian is suspicious of Zur's activities and uncovers Zur creating Amazo bodies where he will upload variations of himself across the universe into those bodies.
+While fighting crime, Damian is suspicious of Zur's activities and uncovers Zur creating Amazo bodies, into which he will upload versions of himself from across the multiverse.
 This results in Zur imprisoning Damian Wayne when he learns the truth and fights back, replacing him with a clone of Bruce as his Robin.
 Zur is eventually defeated when Batman tricks him to kill Jason temporarily, which allows Failsafe to reactivate and weaken Zur's personality.
-Batman reached into Zur's memory, and discovered a way to shut down Failsafe, effectively neutralizing Zur.
+Batman reached into Zur's memory and discovered a way to shut down Failsafe, effectively neutralizing Zur.

-Amanda Waller later secretly stole Failsafe's body for her own purposes.
+Amanda Waller secretly steals Failsafe's body for her own purposes.